melissaharijanto/Travel-Log/docs/installation.md

 ```
 to run the app.

-Otherwise, if you have an Android device and would like to try it there instead of an emulator, you can do this instead.
+### Install via USB Debugging

+{: .highlight}
+Slight knowledge of Command-Line Interface (CLI) is required for this method.

-- Go to Settings > About phone > Software information and tap on your Build number 7 times.
+1. Go to Settings > About phone > Software information and tap on your Build number 7 times.
-- Developer options will be enabled; go back to Settings > Developer options and enable 'USB Debugging'.
+2. Developer options will be enabled; go back to Settings > Developer options and enable 'USB Debugging'.
-- To confirm whether your device has been connected or not, run
+3. To confirm whether your device has been connected or not, run
 ```
 adb devices
 ```
 in your terminal.
-- Run the app by running
+4. Run the app by running
 ```
 npx react-native run-android
 ```
-For more information on this method, please visit <a href="https://reactnative.dev/docs/running-on-device">React's official documentation</a>.
+5. For more information on this method, please visit <a href="https://reactnative.dev/docs/running-on-device">React's official documentation</a>.

-Have fun navigating through!
-You can sign in with our placeholder account to try the app's features:
+6. Have fun navigating through!
-- Email: yeonjun@gmail.com
-- Password: 300500

-Or alternatively, if you want to test the 'Forget Password' function, please sign up with a new account with your
-**real** email, as it will be sent via a password-reset email!

 ### Facing any issues?